 “What brings you to Panama?”
 I asked when interviewing her for her LIOS position four years ago.

 Sophia had been living in Colombia, working as a teacher, and, as she put it, she “was looking for a lifestyle upgrade.”

-Marketing Manager Abby likewise arrived in Panama three years ago.
+Marketing Manager Abby likewise arrived in Panama four years ago.